 - Independent Directors who also serve in Audit Committee 6 persons.

-Managing Director has sole right to manage and supervise company’s operation as assigned and under supervision from the Board of Directors.
+Managing Director has sole right to manage and supervise the operation of the company, as appointed and under supervision from the Board of Directors.

-The remuneration consists of meeting allowances and bonuses in accordance to the business operation results achieved every year and within the budget approved by shareholders.
+The remuneration consists of meeting allowances and bonuses in accordance to the business operation results achieved annually and within the budget approved by shareholders.

-Remuneration of the Board Members and Executives is set according to the policy of Management Team relative to the overall operating results and every member’s performance.
+Remuneration of Board Members and Executives is set in accordance with the policy established by the Management Team with regards to overall operating results and every member’s individual performance.

-The Board holds regular meetings quarterly and will hold collateral meetings when it is necessary with clearly specified agenda to continuously inspect quarterly implementation and performance of company’s operations.
-The Board’s secretary sends out meeting invitation with agenda and related documents to the directors prior to the scheduled meetings to allow sufficient preparation time and each meeting typically lasts 3 hours.
+The Board holds regular meetings quarterly as well as adhoc collateral meetings with clearly specified agenda to continuously inspect implementation and performance of company operations.
+The Board’s secretary delivers meeting invitation with agenda and relevant documents to the directors prior to scheduled meetings to allow sufficient time for preparation and each meeting typically lasts 3 hours.
 In 2022, the Board held a total of 5 regular meetings.

-The company’s Board of Directors appoints subcommittee to oversee the company’s business as follows.
+The Company’s Board of Directors appoints subcommittee to supervise company business as follows.

 Audit Committee: Presently appointed via the Board of Directors’ Meeting No. 1/2012 held on January 20, 2012 whereby Lt.Gen.
 Kobboon Vichit was appointed as the Chairman of Audit Committee while Mr. Prasit Dheeraratbongkot and Puttithorn Jirayus, Ph.D. were appointed to hold Audit Committee Director positions.

-Audit Committee has held a total of eight meetings in Year 2021 and responsibly reported to the Board of Directors
+Throughout 2022, the Audit Committee held 8 meetings in total and responsibly reported to the Board of Directors all outputs of meetings.

-The Company has put in place an effective internal audit and control system to cover the operations comprehensively by supervisory, management and executive personnel at all levels.
+The Company has set up an effective internal audit and control system to cover the operations comprehensively by supervisory, management and executive personnel at all levels.

-The Audit Committee is authorized by the Board of Directors to check the accuracy of Financial Statements, the adequacy and efficiency of internal audit and control system, risk management and the fulfillment of other relevant duties.
+The Board of Directors authorized the Audit Committee to check accuracy of Financial Statements, adequacy and efficiency of internal audit and control system, risk management and fulfillment of other pertinent responsibilities.

-The Company has assigned the Audit Office to examine financial, managerial, operational and information systems to assure all related parties that the implementation effectively complies with laws and company’s regulations.
-Additionally, in order to ensure the effectiveness of Internal Audit execution in terms of independently inspecting and counterbalancing, the Board of Directors has allocated the Internal Audit to directly report inspection results to Audit Committee as well as receiving performance appraisal from the committee.
+The Company has also appointed Internal Audit Team to examine financial, managerial, operational and information systems to assure all related parties that all system implementations effectively abide by the laws and company’s regulations.
+In addition, in order to ensure the effectiveness of Internal Audit execution in terms of independently inspecting and counterbalancing, the Board of Directors has allocated the Internal Audit to directly report inspection results to Audit Committee as well as receiving performance appraisal from the committee.

-The Board of Directors is responsible for the financial statements and information reported in the Annual Report.
+The Board of Directors is in charge of preparing financial statements and information reported in the Annual Report.
 All financial statements published are prepared in accordance with acceptable accounting principles within Thailand.
-Such preparation has been applied with transparent accounting procedures and with the intention to disclose sufficient information in the Notes to financial statements.
-The Board of Directors realizes the necessity of having complete and accurate accounting information in order to affirm that the company's financial system has been following good corporate governance philosophy to prevent undesirable consequences, either illegal actions or significant errors.
+Such preparation has been applied with transparent accounting procedures and with the goal of disclosing sufficient information in the Notes to financial statements.
+The Board of Directors recognizes the importance of having complete and precise accounting data in order to affirm that the company's financial system has been operating in accordance with good corporate governance principles to avoid unfavorable outcomes, either illegal actions or significant errors.

-To achieve these goals, the Board of Directors appointed the Audit Committee, consisting of non-managing directors, to oversee the disclosure of significant information and financial statements together with qualified auditor.
-In conclusion, the Audit Committee opines that the company’s internal controls are satisfactorily reliable to deliver confidence for both internal and external parties.
+To achieve these goals, the Board of Directors appointed the Audit Committee, consisting of non-managing directors, to oversee the disclosure of significant information and financial statements along with qualified auditor.
+In closing, the Audit Committee is of the opinion that the company’s internal controls are adequate to deliver confidence and accountability for both internal and external parties.

-The Company is committed to foster mutually beneficial relationships with and to disclose important company information to the investors.
-Although the Company has not set up an Investor Relations Unit, the Information Relation section or its associated Executive Director has been tasked to communicate and promote productive ties between the company and its shareholders, investors, and analysts as well as business reporters.
+The Company is dedicated to building mutually beneficial relationships with and disclosing important company information to investors.
+Although the Company has not set up an Investor Relations Unit, the Information Relation section and/or its associated Executive Director have been tasked to communicate and promote productive ties between the company and its shareholders, investors, analysts as well as business reporters.
 All investors can also access company information via hotline 0-2805-2756-60 or by visiting www.karmarts.co.th.

 Assessing the Internal Information

-The Company opines that all board members and management executives have high ethics and do not misuse any internal and proprietary information for personal benefits.
-With penalty being an ineffective control mechanic which focuses only on passive post-event actions, the Company has no written policy on this matter.
+The Company is of the opinion that all board members and management executives have strong ethical standards and do not misuse any internal and proprietary information for personal benefits.
+With penalty being an ineffective control mechanic which focuses only on passive post-event actions, the Company has no written policy on this matter to date.

-Nevertheless, the Company has accorded priority to monitor and secure internal information access and usage, identifying that only authorized person or high level executives are allowed to access internal information with shareholders’ approval and specific limitations.
-In addition, the company has designated the Public Relation Office or the high level management to be entitled to provide information to public.
+Nevertheless, the Company has accorded priority to monitor and secure internal information access and usage, identifying that only authorized persons or high-level executives are permitted to access internal information with the approval of shareholders and under specific limitations.
+Additionally, the company has designated the Public Relation Office or the high-level management to be the only parties entitled to provide information to public.